 You can find lone working jobs in a considerable number of industries, including construction, farming, real estate, cleaning and factory work.
 Some of the roles most at risk from being assaulted at work are:

 Under the law, it is required that employers provide training, supervision and adequate monitoring for workers, as well as taking practical steps to mitigate the risks inherent to their employees’ roles.
 For lone workers, these steps may look a little different than usual, and employers should perform a detailed risk assessment to identify the areas in which additional measures need to be in place.
+To help you with this task, we have prepared a free template to perform this assessment.

 Despite the slightly altered nature of their day to day roles, lone workers face many of the same hazards as non-lone workers.
 In addition to acts of violence, the four other most common causes of physical harm for lone workers are slips, trips and falls on the same level, handling, lifting or carrying, being struck by a moving object and falls from height.